Nicolerosen/nicolerosen/README.md

  # nicolerosen
-This website is in progress.
+This website is in progress.<br>
+updating through rstudio